 What Does Pet Insurance Cover?

 Pet insurance is designed to cover the unexpected accidents and illnesses that you just can’t plan for, such as when the dog swallows something he shouldn’t, or the cat gets a urinary tract infection.
 Pet insurance is like any other type of insurance, you pay a monthly or quarterly premium and it is there for you when you need it.
 Coverage typically includes emergencies, hereditary or congenital conditions, cancer, and chronic conditions.
-To our knowledge there are no pet insurance companies that cover pre-existing conditions, and most plans do not cover wellness visits like annual exams or teeth cleaning.

 Different companies offer different types of coverage.
 Some variables to watch out for: